 Your spine includes a series of bones called vertebrae, as well as the joints between them, that help you bend down, sit up, and twist.
 With spinal injuries and conditions, you might experience paint or lose some of the mobility in your back.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, William Sherman, MD, and their team specialize in spine care and management.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, and their team specialize in spine care and management.
 They can diagnose your condition and help ease the inflammation that comes with it.
 Book your appointment for expert spine care by phone or online at Orthopedic Center for Sports Medicine today.

 Spine care involves the diagnosis, treatment, and management of disorders and injuries affecting the bones in your spine.